Handle Taxes

 To perform a calculation with a tax rate, pass your tax rate(s) as a rate input using the chargeType set to "TAX".
 Tax rates are calculated using the subtotal from the calculated amount.
 Either a rate percentage or a specific rate dollar amount can be used.
 Optionally, you can set the rateName and rateGroup so the returned cost items can be broken out.

-Here is a sample request for the Account Cost Calculator:
+Use this sample request for Account Cost Calculation:

 "fromDateTime": "2016-06-15T00:00:00-07:00",